Infant formula: 7 steps to prepare it safely

 It's fine to give your baby room temperature or even cold formula.
 If your baby prefers warm formula:

 Don't warm bottles in the microwave.
-The formula may heat unevenly, creating hot spots that could burn your baby's mouth.
+The formula might heat unevenly, creating hot spots that could burn your baby's mouth.

 Shake the bottle well and feed the formula to your baby immediately.
 Discard any formula that remains in the bottle after a feeding.